Frequently asked questions about The Mom of an Addict, Inc.

 Will you help my child find treatment?

 The Mom of an Addict exists to offer support to parents.
 We are not trained professionals, psychiatrists, counselors or therapists.
-We do not recommend particular treatment centers or offer professional/legal advice.
-We occasionally may have events where you can gather information or talk to representatives from treatment centers, but you will be responsible for conducting your own research and making the best decision(s) for sharing information with your addicted child.
+We do not recommend particular treatment centers or offer professional/legal advice, but we do have a resource list we share.
+We encourage all families to conduct their own research and make the best decision(s) for their family.

 Are you a religious or a secular organization?